Or call: 800.427.4124

 What does FPA-4 mean?
 'F' for Freight, 'P' for Steam Generator, and 'A' for Cab Unit.
 Diesel locomotive means that diesel engines drive an electric generator which provides electricity to the traction motors that turn all four sets of wheels on the locomotives.

 The ALCO FA was a family of B-B (two identical trucks, or wheel assemblies under the locomotive) diesel locomotives designed to haul freight trains.
 Our locomotives were built in Montreal Canada at Montreal Locomotive Works, the Canadian equivalent to the American Locomotive Company (ALCO).
 NVR70 was built in 1958 and 71,72 & 73 were built in 1959.
 They are dual passenger-freight versions of a Cab Unit design.
 Geared to operate at more than 90 mph, they were originally equipped with steam generators for heating passenger cars.
-The steam has been replaced by our Head End Power (HEP) units that provides electricity for the passenger cars.
+The steam has been replaced by our Head End Power (HEP) units that provided electricity for the passenger cars until the addition of our Grappa power car in 2013.

 Newer mechanical design and models manufactured by General Motors Electro-Motive Division (EMD) and General Electric (GE) ultimately led to the retirement of the locomotive model from service.
 Several FPAs still exist in a preserved state in railroad museums.
 In addition to our operating FPAs, a few are in operational status for the Grand Canyon Railway.